 The course is taught over 15 weeks.
 Students attend for 2 hours each week.
 Classes will include a combination of whole class teaching, group and pair work.
 Methods include: discussion, role-play, drills and games.
 Teaching methods include lexical and task-based approaches.

 At least one hour of homework each week, including listening to the radio, watching TV and films.
-At least one hour of homework each week, including listening to the radio and watching TV.

 Formative and summative assessments as well as self-checking, worksheets, self and peer assessment and individual consultation with class tutor.